ryzngard/header-source-switch/README.md

 * Press 'Alt+O' while a header or source file is open **OR**
-* Press 'Shift+P' and select 'Switch Header/Source'
+* Press 'Ctrl+Shift+P' and select 'Switch Header/Source'